msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 }
 {% endhighlight %}

-As you might notice I get the connection details from the context lookup but haven't done anything about it.
+As you might notice connection details are retrieved from the context lookup but haven't done anything about it.
 First create a folder for the `context.xml` just next to `WEB-INF` as `META-INF` and put the `context.xml` in it.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>